Can I be honest here?

 Remove the excess oil and no acne shows up.
 That’s a job for oil-absorbers.
 Kaolin and calcium carbonate soak up excess oil, preventing it from clogging your pores.

 But – and this is a big but – they can’t remove all the gunk that is already inside them.
+You need salicylic acid for that.

 Wait, what the heck is a sunscreen filter doing in Mario Badescu Silver Powder?!